opf/openproject/docs/installation-and-operations/misc/migration-to-postgresql13/README.md

 And verify that it outputs: postgres/autoinstall **install**.

 If that is not the case, you are likely using a self-provisioned database or a remote database.
 In this case, please follow the instructions from your provider or use generic PostgreSQL upgrade guides.
-A guide we can recommend for Debian/Ubuntu based servers is this one: https://gorails.com/guides/upgrading-postgresql-version-on-ubuntu-server Please adapt that guide or the following steps to your distribution.
+A guide we can recommend for Debian/Ubuntu based servers is [this one](https://gorails.com/guides/upgrading-postgresql-version-on-ubuntu-server).
+Please adapt that guide or the following steps to your distribution.

 In the following, we assume that you initially let OpenProject setup your PostgreSQL installation, using a local database.